Copper Prices Fall on Weak Manufacturing Data | MarketScreener

 Most-active copper futures fell more than 2% after figures from the Institute of Supply Management showed U.S. factory activity declined in September to its lowest level since June 2009, underscoring a continued slowdown in the goods-producing sector.

-The industrial metal pared some of its losses later in the session, closing down 0.7% at $2.56.
+The industrial metal pared some of its losses later in the session, closing down 0.7% at $2.5605 a pound.

 The latest U.S. data have intensified worries about a broad economic slowdown.
 Other major economies have also experienced a slump in manufacturing, putting further pressure on copper, which is used to build everything from office buildings to electric vehicles.